spacetelescope/drizzlepac/doc/source/runastrodriz.rst

 the new sub-directory and the process moves to the sub-directory to continue its processing.

-Applying the A Priori Solutions
+Applying A Priori Solutions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Application of these `a priori` WCS solutions simply involves running the ``updatewcs`` task with ``use_db=True`` (the default setting).
+Application of ``a priori`` WCS solutions computed in previous STScI automated calibration (pipeline) processing also occurs when running the ``updatewcs`` task with ``use_db=True`` (the default setting).
 This queries the astrometry database and retrieves the headerlets for all the ``a priori`` solutions.
+Only those WCSs based on the currently specified IDCTAB will be retained unless the user requests that all solutions be kept.

-The database also reports what solution is flagged as the ``best`` solution, which will typically result in the closest alignment to GAIA.
-All the headerlets get appended as new extensions to the observations FITS file, then the ``a priori`` solution flagged as ``best`` gets applied to replace the active or primary WCS in the observation after saving a copy of the original primary WCS.
-Other solutions could be provided by the database that were derived directly from the observation itself, perhaps in previous pipeline processing runs.
-These solutions are retained, but not applied at this point since it is not clear whether the distortion model has changed from those saved in the database, or whether the pipeline software has been improved to provide a more accurate or more robust solution.
-Finally, we are only interested in seeing whether there are any issues in applying the pre-defined ``a priori`` corrections.
+The database reports what solution is flagged as the ``best`` solution, which will typically result in the closest alignment to GAIA and will be the previously computed ``a posteriori`` solution if available.
+All the retrieved headerlets get appended as new extensions to the observations FITS file, then the database WCS solution flagged as ``best`` gets applied to replace the active or primary WCS in the observation after saving a copy of the original primary WCS.
+However, this solution only gets used to replace the current PRIMARY WCS in the SCI header if it was based on the same IDCTAB as currently specified in the image primary header.
+The other solutions returned by the database are retained, but not applied at this point to enable the user to switch between them later as appropriate for their work.

+When performing the standard processing with ``runastrodriz``, we are only interested in seeing whether there are any issues in applying the pre-defined ``a priori`` corrections, while also setting the standard for the relative alignment for comparison with any new ``a posteriori`` fit that may be determined later in the processing.

 Generating A Priori Products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^